cdapio/cdap/docs/developer-guide/source/rest.rst

      - ``GET <base-url>/system/services/metrics/instances``
        ``instances``
    * - Description
-     - Find out the number of instances of the metrics HTTP service
+     - Determine the number of instances being used for the metrics HTTP service

 .. list-table::
    :widths: 20 80